rpuggaardrode/sauceshelf/NOTES.md

 * Much less of the work is done in the core `praatsauce` script, most of the labor is done in done in procedures in other scripts.

+* It's no longer possible to split the file name string into variables

 * The user has more freedom over which measures to return.
 These are all options: pitch, formants, bandwidths, harmonic amplitudes, uncorrected harmonic amplitudes, slope measures, uncorrected slope measures, CPP, HNR, and intensity

 * There is now an option to calculate intensity